sharma-0311/CreditWiseAI/README.md

 -  **Real-time Streamlit** web interface
 -  **Random Forest Classification** and **XGBoost** for improved prediction performance
--  Fully integrated **MySQL** backend for input logging & audit trail
 -  **Data Preprocessing** and feature engineering
 -  **Visualizations** to understand feature impact and distributions
 -  **Model Evaluation** using classification metrics & ROC AUC
 -  **SHAP Explainability** to understand model decisions
+-  **Data Logging**: Input and predictions logged in MySQL
+-  **AI Chatbot**: LangChain-powered Q&A chatbot (GPT-3.5 / Gemini)
+-  **Modular Codebase**: Clean separation of UI, ML, database, and RAG pipeline
+-  **Fast & Lightweight**: Optimized for performance and responsiveness
 -  No sensitive info used — synthetic/academic dataset

 ---

 ##  Problem Statement

-> **Goal**: Predict whether a customer is **creditworthy** based on their financial and behavioral attributes using a machine learning classification approach.
+> **Goal**: Predict whether a customer is **creditworthy** based on their financial and behavioral attributes using a machine learning approach.

 ---